jignatius/cron-parser/README.md

 week) plus a command.
 It does not handle the special time strings such as "@yearly".
 The input will be on a single line.

 ## Installation
-The parser is written in such a way that it can be invoked by simply running it from the command line without to install other modules.
+The parser is written in such a way that it can be invoked by simply running it from the command line without having to install other modules.
 You need to get the source files first:
 ```bash
 git clone https://github.com/jignatius/cron-parser.git
 ```